filterpaper/filterpaper.github.io/prng.md

 	return s;
 }
 ```
 It is a modified XORshift using two 8-bit state and is the smallest.
-However the output fails all PractRand tests and generates vertical patterns on its bitmap output:
+However the output fails PractRand at 2^13 bytes with vertical patterns on its bitmap output:

 ![tzarc_prng](images/tzarc_prng.bmp)

 ## PCG8
 An 8-bit implementation of PCG can be found in the [pcg-c-basic library](https://github.com/imneme/pcg-c-basic).
-Adapted to a single seeded function below is the 16-bit state with 8-bit output also using xorshift and random-rotation:
+The following is a 16-bit state version with 8-bit output also using xorshift and random-rotation:
 ```c
 // pcg_mcg_16_xsh_rr_8_random_r
 uint8_t pcg8(void) {